python/devguide/gitbootcamp.rst

 Editing a Pull Request Prior to Merging
 ---------------------------------------

-When a pull request submitter has enabled the ``Allow edits from maintainers`` option, Python Core Developers may decide to make any remaining edits needed prior to merging themselves, rather than asking the submitter to do them.
+When a pull request submitter has enabled the `Allow edits from maintainers`_ option, Python Core Developers may decide to make any remaining edits needed prior to merging themselves, rather than asking the submitter to do them.
 This can be particularly appropriate when the remaining changes are bookkeeping items like updating ``Misc/ACKS`` and ``Misc/NEWS``.

-.. _"Allow edits from maintainers": https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/
+.. _Allow edits from maintainers: https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/

 To edit an open pull request that targets ``master``: